acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 * 3D printer if you intend to print the bracket and new infinity stop yourself (optional)

 **Parts:**
-* A Polaroid Pathfinder 110B (or 110A - the bracket fits without issue, but there are two small differences that are highlighted in the necessary steps - the grips don't fit, unfortunately, so I'll look into desiging specific grips for the 110A soon)
+* A Polaroid Pathfinder 110B (or 110A - the bracket fits without issue, but there are two small differences that are highlighted in the necessary steps)
 * A Lomofraflok Instax wide back
 * Lomograflok / 110B mounting bracket (3D printed)
 * Modified infinity stop (3D-printed)
-* Left-hand grip (3D-printed, optional)
+* Left-hand grip (3D-printed, optional, make sure you print the right one for your specific model)
-* Right-hand grip (3D-printed, optional)
+* Right-hand grip (3D-printed, optional, there's no right grip for the 110A yet)
 * Door pin and spring shim (3D-printed, only if you're converting a 110A)
 * A sheet of light-sealing foam to cut to size
 * 1/4" tripod screw with length 16mm (excluding head)